 by two sections called

 and “Not this”.

 At the Maryland Collaborative, we believe that scientific evidence should guide decision-making rather than anecdote or opinion.

 Accordingly, the information that you will find in this website is informed by science.
 Some of the evidence might surprise you.
 For instance, scientific studies during the last decade have confirmed that exposure to alcohol during high school increases the chances of heavy drinking during college.
-This goes against the “forbidden fruit theory” or the popular opinion that parents should supervise drinking to avoid problems later.
-Hosting a party where teens can “learn to drink” under the watchful eye of a well-intentioned parent might seem like a good idea, but on the contrary, the science is clear that when they get to college, such teens are at high risk for heavy drinking and alcohol-related problems.
+There is very little evidence to back up the “forbidden fruit theory” or the popular opinion that families should supervise drinking to avoid problems later.
+Hosting a party where teens can “learn to drink” under the watchful eye of a well-intentioned family member might seem like a good idea, but on the contrary, the science is clear that when they get to college, such teens are at high risk for heavy drinking and alcohol-related problems.

-What you said or did during your child’s high school years matters, but your communication continues to matter now and going forward.
+What you said or did in the past during your student’s high school years matters, but your communication continues to matter now and going forward.

 It’s never too late to learn new strategies, or try a new approach based on what you learn here.
 We encourage you to give us

 about what you learn here and what you would like to see.

 In addition to being scientists, our team also includes parents.
 Like you, we strive to guide our kids to make good decisions and help them avoid alcohol and other substance use problems.
 That is why we are so passionate about translating scientific studies into practical information that families can use—like when they need to make a tough decision or start a difficult conversation.